facundo1000/spring-security-practice/README.md

-# Spring Security Practice
+# Spring Security Practice - Oauth2

 It's a basic use of Spring Security in order to improve skills.
+In this case with oauth2 linking GitHub & Google

 ### **Dependencies**: